JacobGrisham/aws-cdk/README.md

 * Every pipeline requires at bare minimum:
 * `synth(...)`: The `synthAction` of the pipeline describes the commands necessary to install dependencies, build, and synth the CDK application from source.
 This should always end in a synth command, for NPM-based projects this is always `npx cdk synth`
 * The `input` of the synth step specifies the repository where the CDK source code is stored.
+* CDK Pipelines auto-update for each commit in a source repo

 ## Useful References